 - The consultation period for Kent Road and North Road will run from November 2020 to May 2021.

 - The consultation period for Priory Road North will run from January 2021 to July 2021.

 - During the 6-month consultation period, monitoring will take place to establish the impact on St Denys of each modal filter.

 Comments about the trial modal filters during the initial 6 month consultation period should be directed to Traffic.Orders.Legal@southampton.gov.uk

 The permanent schemes will require consultation with residents before they can be implemented, so if you live in the vicinity of one of these, you will be contacted by letter with details of how and when to comment.

-We will soon be engaging with residents in the Portswood and Swaythling area to discuss ideas for schemes that could be introduced to improve transport and travel in the local area.
+We have been engaging with residents in the Portswood and Swaythling area regarding ideas for schemes that could be introduced to improve transport and travel in the local area.
 If you would like to sign up for updates you can do so by clicking here and entering your email address.
 In the meantime, you can learn more about what's happening here.